Waitakere Hospital

 Waitakere Hospital is a general hospital located in the Henderson/Lincoln area of the New Zealand city of Auckland.
-It is administered by the Waitemata District Health Board and provides health services to approximately 560,000 residents throughout North Shore, Waitakere and Rodney districts of Auckland.
-It has 76 medical beds and 6 coronary care beds, a maternity unit and a surgical unit with 3 operating theatres.
+It is administered by Te Whatu Ora and provides health services to residents in the North Shore, Waitakere and Rodney districts of Auckland.
+It has 392 beds, including coronary care beds, a maternity unit and a surgical unit with 3 operating theatres.
 The hospital's Emergency Department is open to both adult and paediatric patients 24 hours a day, seven days a week.

 History

 In 1945 the original Waitakere Maternity Hospital was a small building in Te Atatū.
 The idea of a new hospital was raised that year, but it was another ten years before a site was found for the ‘North Western Hospital’.
 In the ensuing years a geriatric block was built and the site also became a base for community home health and support services, child disability services and for health services to school children - public health nurses, hearing and vision testing, school dental services.

 HealthWest, a private primary health provider, was as of 2006 in negotiations with the hospital to be allowed to provide fee-paying patients with medical services in the hospital.
 While this proposed measure did not go forward as of mid-2007, it highlighted the fact that even after the NZ$60 million upgrading to general hospital status, the facility was still facing shortages, like many other public health facilities in New Zealand.
-In the first five months of 2008, the emergency department of the hospital was forced into partial closure 52 times, and has still not officially become a 24/7 facility.
+In the first five months of 2008, the emergency department of the hospital was forced into partial closure 52 times, and was not open as a 24/7 emergency facility.
 This is being blamed on short-staffing and financial constraints of the Waitematā District Health Board.

+In 2017, Waitākere Hospital's $9.8 million emergency care centre expansion was opened by Health Minister Jonathan Coleman.
+The 1,800 m2 extension was designed to alleviate the strain on the overcrowded emergency department, which nearly doubled in annual patients from 28,000 in 2009 to almost 52,000 in 2016.
+The extension added an improved entranceway, modern large waiting room, four ambulance drop-off bays, three resuscitation (resus) bays, new acute bays, paediatric care facilities, and psychiatric/behavioural health facilities.
+The new emergency department also included rooms for minor procedures such as plasters for fractures.